88lex/isync/readme.md

     1. Check **Enable SSH Remote Execution**.
     2. Fill in SSH Host, User, and Key details.
     3. Set **Remote JSON Path** in the Domain Config to where the keys live *on the remote server*.
+    4. The UI will now generate Rclone commands that wrap execution via SSH.

 ---